 Money market accounts are a type of mix between a checking and savings account.
 Money market accounts typically require a minimum balance ranging from $5,000 to $10,000 be maintained to earn interest and avoid monthly fees.

 Money market accounts generally earn more interest than either a basic savings or checking account but combines features of both.
 Most money market accounts come with checks and a debit card but may limit you to a certain amount of withdrawals each month without a fee.
 CIT Bank Money Market Account currently earns 0.55% APY and only requires a $25 opening deposit.

 4. Certificate of Deposit (CD)

-CDs pay higher often earn higher interest than savings account because you can’t touch it without forfeiting the CD and incurring fees and penalties unless you open a No-Penalty CD.
+CDs pay higher often earn higher interest than savings accounts because you can’t touch them without forfeiting the CD and incurring fees and penalties unless you open a No-Penalty CD.
 The life of the certificate can last a few months or up to 5 years like the Quontic 5-year CD that earns 1.20% APY.

 5. Individual Retirement Accounts (IRAs)

 IRAs, or individual retirement accounts come in two types: a traditional IRA and a Roth IRA.
 Retirement accounts can make it easier save for your future.
 The Roth IRA is popular because the funds can be withdrawn tax-free in many situations.
 Others prefer traditional IRAs because these contributions are tax-deductible.

 Even if you have a retirement plan at work, like a 401(k), you can manage an IRA independently of where you work.